 2. Place sprouted cracked buckwheat in a bowl, add 1/4 cup water and let it sit for 2 minutes.

-3. Then add the baked onions, peppers, garlic mixture into the buckwheat bowl.
+3. Then add the dehydrator baked onions, peppers, garlic mixture into the buckwheat bowl.
 Stir well.

 4. Add the tomato puree or paste along with the sumac, parsley and salt.
 Mix well.
 The dressing for kisir is much thicker in the original version.
 It still includes lemon and olive oil, but also has tomato paste and, usually, pomegranate molasses.
-Feel free to add cold pressed pomegranate syrup if you have in your country.
+Feel free to add cold pressed pomegranate syrup if you have where you live in.
 You could, in theory, skip the pomegranate syrup which is basically a sweetener made from pomegranate juice.